Frederick W. Westfall, Ph.D.

-Troy University - Sorrell College of Business
+Lecturer, Sorrell College of Business

 was the focal point for all curriculum issues and faculty who teach in the

 Troy University - Global Campus Chair

-I served as the TROY Global Campus Chair for Information Systems and Quantitative Methods.
+TROY Global Campus Chair for Information Systems and Quantitative Methods.

 I am the focal point for all curriculum issues and faculty who teach in

 those disciplines for all TROY locations outside the state of Alabama,

 Troy University - Southeast Region

-the Regional College Coordinator for all
+Associate Professor I served as the Regional College Coordinator for all

 Programs for the Southeast Region which includes the former Florida Region

 Sites.
 I also served as the Associate Director Academics for the

 Florida Area and teach courses in management and information systems.